Fitzgerald's Park

 Wheelchair accessible

-An 18-acre historical park on the River Lee in Cork City, featuring tranquil gardens, a unique playground, and the Cork Public Museum.
+An 18-acre historical park on the River Lee in Cork City, offering tranquil gardens, a unique playground, the Cork Public Museum, and a quiet retreat from city bustle.

-๐Ÿ“œ An 18-acre historical park on the banks of the River Lee in Cork City, originally the site of the 1902 International Exhibition.
+๐Ÿ“œ An 18-acre historical park on the River Lee in Cork City, originally the site of the 1902 International Exhibition.

-๐Ÿ” Features tranquil gardens, sculptures, a pond, a unique playground, and the Cork Public Museum.
+๐Ÿ” Features tranquil gardens, sculptures, a unique playground, the Cork Public Museum, and the iconic Sky Garden Pavilion.

 Why Go

-๐ŸŒณ Enjoy tranquil gardens, a waterlily pond, and various sculptures, including one of Michael Collins.
+๐ŸŒณ Enjoy tranquil gardens, a waterlily pond, and sculptures including Michael Collins.

-๐Ÿ›๏ธ Explore the Cork Public Museum, detailing Cork City's history and a Rory Gallagher display.
+๐Ÿ›๏ธ Explore Cork Public Museum for city history and a Rory Gallagher display.

-๐ŸŒ‰ Walk across Daly's Bridge, known as the 'Shakey Bridge', connecting to charming formal gardens.
+๐ŸŒ‰ Cross the iconic 'Shakey Bridge' to formal gardens.

 Tips

-๐Ÿ’ก Museum is closed Mon, Sun, and Bank Holidays.
+๐Ÿ’ก Cork Public Museum is closed Mondays, Sundays, and Bank Holidays.

 Cost